 - The user has the required permissions to initiate operations, such as enabling service endpoints and adding a VNet-subnet to the given Server.

-- Make sure that both the subscription has the Microsoft.Sql resource provider registered.
+- Make sure that both the subscription have the Microsoft.Sql and Microsoft.DBforMariaDB resource provider registered.
 For more information refer resource-manager-registration

 For Azure Database for MariaDB, the virtual network rules feature has the following limitations: